mheap/trello-cli/README.md

 `trello-cli` requires a minimum NodeJS version of 6.9.4

+# Installation

+You can install this tool by running `npm install -g trello-cli`.

+If you're an Arch user, it's also available in the [Arch User Repository](https://aur.archlinux.org/packages/trello-cli/)

 # Using trello-cli

 * Run `npm install` in the same directory as `package.json` to install dependencies